 Get help navigating Medicare from free state counseling programs

-Medicare Open Enrollment means it’s time to figure out which health and prescription drug plans will give your older adult the best coverage at the lowest cost.
+Now is the time to figure out which healthcare and prescription drug plans will give your older adult the best coverage at the lowest cost.

-Fortunately, government counseling programs are available to help with Medicare decisions – and it’s a free service.
+Fortunately, state-run counseling programs are available to help with complex Medicare decisions – and it’s a free service.